imsrgadich/indoor_position_fingerprint/observations.md

 - Signal collision avoidance system reaching the device.
 Will ensure correct measurement recording.
 - Take fingerprinting measurements in all 4 canonical directionals to compensate for the signal attenuation.
 - Can RFID can be deployed with BLE.
 Can make a hybrid of active and passive systems.
 [De Luca et al] Pros, cons: need to discuss.

- 		- Passive system need centralized server, so extra cost.
-Not advisable.
-Can the
+ 		- Passive system need centralized server connected to smartphone, so extra cost.
+Not advisable. so, internet becomes a dependency
- 		-
--
+- **MUST USE:** multiwall channel model as we have more thin walls between the beacons.
+It accounts for the propagation at 2.4 GHz.
+- So our model should be able to handle to variations across devices.
+So add a parameter to handle this.
+Gaussian Prior with standard deviation around 3 (or Student-t distribution with )

 ## Doubts:
 - Does placement of BLE beacon on the ceiling mitigate the multipath effect?
 - So, with BLE beacon on the top (ceiling), should have no problems with line of sight?
 - Suggest strategy to get collision resolution?
+[De Luca et al]
+- Complex ray-tracing techniques when compared to multiwall model.